Project

 Engaging in Projects Throughout India

-Aurovilian greenworkers have been increasingly going out into India to share their experience and help initiate new afforestation schemes.
-These have included projects with Tibetan refugees in Karnataka; with Ramco Cements restoring old cement quarries; with Chennai City restoring and creating the Adyar Poonga restoration park; with Irula tribesmen near Chinglepet in Tamil Nadu; and with the National Wastelands Commission in the Palani Hills to reafforest large areas near Dindigul and Kodaikanal.
+Auroville's greenworkers share their experience and help initiate new reforestation schemes across India.
+These have included projects with Tibetan refugees in Karnataka; with Ramco Cements restoring old cement quarries; with Chennai City restoring and creating the Adyar Poonga restoration park; with Irula tribespeople near Chinglepet in Tamil Nadu; and with the National Wastelands Commission in the Palani Hills to reafforest large areas near Dindigul and Kodaikanal.

 The Future of Aurovilles Forests